-• Students must be performing duties in the course of their final field study placement or second term of working with an agency only.
+• Students must be performing duties during their second term of working with an agency only.
 Students in their first term of working with an agency are not allowed to drive as part of their field study duties under any circumstances.